 Recently, I noticed some small but significant changes in my body since I turned 30.
 Looking into the mirror one day, I discovered a few moles that were not there before.
-My partner found a baby grey hair that was starting grow on my head.
-I I noticed that my clothes don't fit the way that they used to; I am gaining weight around my belly and my thighs.
+My partner found a baby grey hair that was starting to grow on my head.
+I noticed that my clothes don't fit the way that they used to; I am gaining weight around my belly and my thighs.
 These cellulite, stretch marks, and wrinkles are here to stay.
 Given my past struggles in my relationship with my body, I was surprised to find that I did not react to these changes with criticism, disappointment, or panic.
 Instead, I found myself observing these changes with a sense of calm curiosity.
 I realized that I liked what I saw.

 I fought a long battle with my body in my teens and twenties.
 I fell for the media's unrealistic expectations for women's bodies at a young age.
-Since puberty, I tried to conform to the society's beauty ideals because the ideals promised happiness and success.
+Since puberty, I tried to conform to society's beauty ideals because the ideals promised happiness and success.
 As an Asian woman living in the U.S., I also equated being beautiful with being White.
 Over time, I learned that chasing after these beauty ideals was a fruitless and hopeless task.
 I could not be more thin or more White than the body I was born into.

-“I wrote ‘Bootylicious’ because, at the time, I’d gained some weight and the pressure that people put you under, the pressure to be thin, is unbelievable.
+“I wrote ‘Bootylicious’ because, at the time, I’d gained some weight, and the pressure that people put you under, the pressure to be thin, is unbelievable.
 I was just 18 and you shouldn’t be thinking about that.
 You should be thinking about building up your character and having fun, and the song was just telling everyone to forget what people are saying, you’re bootylicious.
 That’s all.
 It’s a celebration of curves and a celebration of women’s bodies.”

 - Beyoncé